Bell AH-1 Cobra: Iroquois Warrior, Sioux Scout and AAFSS

-Bell had been investigating helicopter gunships since the late 1950s, paying particular attention to the Algerian War, in which French forces mounted weapons onto helicopters to fight the growing insurgency.
+Bell had been investigating helicopter gunships since the late 1950s, paying particular attention to the Algerian War, in which French forces mounted weapons on helicopters to fight the growing insurgency.
 The company created a mockup of its D-255 helicopter gunship concept, named "Iroquois Warrior".
 The Iroquois Warrior was planned to be a purpose-built attack aircraft based on UH-1B components with a new, slender airframe and a two-seat, tandem cockpit.
 It featured a grenade launcher in a ball turret on the nose, a 20 mm belly-mounted gun pod, and stub wings for mounting rockets or SS.10 anti-tank missiles.

 In June 1962, Bell displayed the mockup to US Army officials, hoping to solicit funding for further development; rival manufacturers issued protests to this approach, alleging that it was an attempt by Bell to circumvent the competitive process.
 Nevertheless, the Army was interested and awarded Bell a proof-of-concept contract in December 1962.
 Bell modified a Model 47 into the Model 207 Sioux Scout which first flew in July 1963.
 The Sioux Scout had all the key features of a modern attack helicopter: a tandem cockpit, stub wings for weapons, and a chin-mounted gun turret.
-After evaluating the Sioux Scout in early 1964, the Army was impressed but also felt that it was undersized, underpowered, and that the Sioux Scout was generally not suited for practical operations.
+After evaluating the Sioux Scout in early 1964, the Army was impressed but also felt that it was undersized, underpowered, and generally not suited for practical operations.